William Horwood FAQ

 WH How can I contact William Horwood?

 The usual procedure is to write to an author c/o his publisher.
-William Horwood's most recent publishers are Random House, HarperCollins, and and Hodder Headline.
-The address given in The Boy with no Shoes is
+The address given in The Boy with no Shoes published by Hodder Headline is

 William Horwood,